holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 collide with cart, pole, walls, or each other.
 The agent receives sensor data about the time, the position and velocity of the cart, and the angles and angular velocity of the pole, and the position and velocity of the objects.
-The agent also receives feedback about their current performance.
+The agent also receives feedback about their current performance and an optional image.
 The cart, pole and objects have different random starting states each episode.
 An episode ends if the cart moves too far from center, the absolute pole angle is too large, or a time limit is exceeded.
 The time limit is 200 ticks of the game, where each tick